rfernandesdasilva/attendanceReportApp/README.md

 # attendanceReportApp
 attendanceApp is an application designed for universities to facilitate marking presence for students, sharing some of the responsibility from the professor back to the students.

-Students need to navigate through the iOS version, where depending on the professor's preferences, they will be utilizing different ways of verifying presence such as FaceID and QR Code Reading.
-For more about the iOS version, check: https://github.com/rfernandesdasilva/attendanceReportApp
+For more about the web-api version, check: https://github.com/rfernandesdasilva/attendanceAppWeb

 # Features of the iOS mobile project:
 - Authentication and Registration